 With an ADP in the middle of the ninth round, Correa may very well be worth the risky investment.
 One strategy that I’d recommend is making him your second SS, planning to have him as a middle infield or utility slot.
 If you don’t manage to draft a safer shortstop in the top of your draft, you could quickly follow up a Correa pick with someone like Elvis Andrus or Corey Seager, a safe but kind of boring option.
 In this way, you are mitigating the risk of owning Correa, while still giving yourself the opportunity of benefitting from a healthy season.

 The breakout of Tim Anderson was due in a large part to a more aggressive approach at the plate.
 Anderson’s 58.5% swing rate was the fourth-highest in the majors in 2019, topped only by Jeff McNeil, Eddie Rosario, and Kevin Pillar.
 Anderson’s contact skills on pitches in the zone (90% Z-Contact%) led to a league-leading .335 batting average.
 Now, do I expect him to hit over .320 again?
 Absolutely not!
 However, his .294 xAVG was among the top 8% of the league.
 If his BABIP drops 30 points, he’d still finish with an average near .300.

 Unfortunately, Andeson once again failed to deliver on his stolen base potential.
 Despite a sprint speed of 28.7 ft/sec, Anderson only managed to steal 17 bases in 22 attempts.
-It may simply be time to admit that we cannot expect Anderson to be a source of 20+ steals.
-If we get it, awesome.
+It may simply be time to admit that we cannot expect Anderson to be a source of 20+ steals over a full year.
+If we get a pace close to it this year, awesome.
 However, I do not think you should be drafting him expecting him to carry you in steals.

 No. 15: Bo Bichette (Toronto Blue Jays)